rass1010/SpiderMonke/README.md

 there is alot of bugs, ill be fixing them soon

+DONT USE MY MOD IN A MOD MENU

 credits:
 rass1010 for creating this mod

 PURESPEED Plays for making the art

 Also FUCK YOU KORU AND EYEROCK!!